 Is it possible that the makeup of these colonies could influence the ability of the influenza virus to set up shop and cause illness?

 Previous studies have shown that manipulating the microbiome can change susceptibility to disease.
-For instance, one study found that treating mice with oral antibiotics led to increased degeneration of the bronchiole epithelium and a higher risk of death after infection with influenza.
+For instance,

 It seems clear that there is a relationship between the respiratory microbiome and influenza viral infection.

 However, to date, as the authors write, “an association between the nose/throat microbiome and influenza risk has not been demonstrated in human populations.”
-Their latest work, which features in PLOS ONE, sets out to address this issue.
+Their latest work, which

 To investigate, the scientists used data from the Nicaraguan Household Transmission Study, which took place from 2012–2014.